 There are no guard rails on this trail, so if you’re not a fan of heights, be cautious here.

 5. Lone Star Geyser Trail

-Distance: 4.8 miles (8 km) with an elevation gain of just 22 meters.
-This hike takes 2 to 3 hours, longer if you wait for the eruption of the geyser.
+Distance: 4.8 miles (8 km) with an elevation gain of only 72 feet.
+You should plan on a two or three hour visit if you’d like to see the eruption of the geyser.

-The trail finishes at the junction with Howard Eaton trail (which is part of Continental Divide Trail).
-From there you can continue to Shoshone lake (which would be a full day trip) or go to the other side to the Old Faithful Village.
+From there, you can continue on to Shoshone Lake (which would be a full-day trip) or go to the other side towards Old Faithful Village.